Okikiola2/alx-system_engineering-devops/0x00-shell_basics/README.md

-1-listit- this script list contents of current working directory 2-bring_me_home script return you to home directory 3-listfiles- list the contents of the current working directory in long format 4-listmorefiles- list in long format including the hidden files
+1-listit- this script list contents of current working directory 2-bring_me_home script return you to home directory 3-listfiles- list the contents of the current working directory in long format 4-listmorefiles- list in long format including the hidden files 5-listfilesdigitonly- users and group ID display in numerical order, long format listing